Centralized vs. Decentralized Payroll: Benefits & Challenges

 - Secure data sharing

-If other teams (for example, human resources) need access to payroll data for whatever reason, they can find what they need in a single platform, instead of browsing through multiple platforms and databases.
+And when other teams (for example, human resources) need access to payroll data, they can find what they need in a single platform instead of browsing multiple platforms and databases.

 Secure data sharing

 The bigger the company, the bigger the data security and privacy risks.
-If you process payroll in various locations outside the head office, many people will have access to confidential data, which makes your database more vulnerable.
+If you process payroll in several locations, numerous people will have access to confidential data, increasing your database's vulnerability.

-By running payroll through a single platform, a lower number of people will have access to payroll data.
+By running payroll through a single platform, fewer people will have access to payroll data.
 You can set up better payroll data security measures to protect this data from cyber attacks.

 What is decentralized payroll?

-Decentralized payroll is a payroll model in which companies open new entities or set up multiple payroll teams in all countries they operate in.
+Decentralized payroll is a payroll model in which companies open new entities or set up multiple payroll teams in all countries.

-These teams can have their own ways to handle their payroll operations, use different platforms to do it, and sometimes depend on multiple decision-makers, often at a lower level than senior management.
-Relying on initiatives from multiple decision-makers can make these teams feel disconnected and their information systems incompatible.
+Decentralized payroll vendors have their own methods of handling payroll operations, use different platforms, and depend on multiple decision-makers, often at a lower level than senior management.
+Relying on numerous decision-makers can make these teams feel disconnected and their information systems incompatible.

 The benefits of decentralized payroll